opsgang/libs/bash/terraform/functions.terraform.md

 When $DEVMODE is set, `apply` is not actually run.

+---
 ### terraform\_run()

 Wrapper cmd to perform terraform subcommands for `init` (or `remote cfg`/`get`), `plan`, `apply`.

+Arg 1: (optional) path to dir containing your terraform.
+Defaults to current dir.

+> The dir must be a git repo, or the function will fail.

 Will use `remote cfg` and `get` instead of `init` for older terraform versions.